acezen3d/AzShadersDocument/common/mesh_property_descriptions.md

 Maximum distance of the triangle vertices outside the frustum (four planes).
 Any triangle with all three vertices exceeding this threshold will not be tessellated.

 ### TessSmoothMap
-Tessellation smooth map, grayscale texture, `red` channel is used.
-Works with `TessSmooth`.
+Tessellation smooth map.
+- `red` channel, together with `TessSmooth`, controls the smoothing of tessellation.
+- `green` channel determines the influence of custom mesh normals on tessellation smoothing (the smoothing of tessellation is performed along the normal direction).
+A value of 0 means custom mesh normals are not used, and a value of 1 means they are fully applied.

 ### TessSmooth
 Interpolation of the vertex position between its original position and the tessellation smoothing position.
-Used to control the smoothness of the tessellation.
-Works with `TessSmoothMap`.
-Note that the higher the smoothness, the greater the deviation from the original position.
+Used to control the smoothing of tessellation.
+Works with `TessSmoothMap` `red` channel.
+Note that the higher the smoothing, the greater the deviation from the original position.

 ### Displacement
 Whether to enable the displacement.

 ### DisplaceMap
-Displacement map, grayscale texture, `red` channel is used.
+Displacement map.
+- `red` channel, which is the displacement map itself, determines how much the vertices are displaced.
+- `green` channel determines the influence of custom mesh normals on displacement (the displacement is performed along the normal direction).
+A value of 0 means custom mesh normals are not used, and a value of 1 means they are fully applied.

 ### DisplaceMiddleLevel
 Neutral displacement value that causes no displacement on `DisplaceMap`.
 Any lower values will push the surfaces inwards, and any higher values will push them outwards.
 Typically, this value is middle gray (0.5) or black (0).